eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (java bindings are not enabled for the pre-installed packages.
 And the reason, the version of Angstrom we are using... the java packages don't compile)

+2. Clone the GitHub\* repository

+3. Install Express\*, Websocket\* and Plotly\*

-2. Setup a basic Express.js webserver
+4. Setup an Express.js webserver
 This webserver uses WebSockets\* to push live data captured from the accelerometer to the client's browser.

+5. Unbind the ADXL345 Driver

-3. Generate a real-time plot using Plotly\*
+6. Generate a real-time plot using Plotly\*
 The Plotly\* graphing library is used to visualize the data in the form of a real-time plot.
 The page is accessible from almost any browser/device combo.

+7. Observe the types of forces acting on the board

 [//]: # (Dalon installed node.js and npm on the microSD card)

-## Prepare your DE10-Nano
+## Step 1: Prepare your DE10-Nano

 #### Checkpoint: Have you gone through the initial assembly and setup of the DE10-Nano board?
 At this point, we assume you've already gone through the initial assembly and setup for the DE10-Nano kit.
 The microSD card that came with the Terasic\* DE10-Nano kit should be inserted into the board's microSD card slot and your board should be powered on.
-Go through this process first!
+Go through the assembly and setup process first!

 For instructions on board assembly and setup, check out the [DE10-Nano Setup](https://software.intel.com/en-us/de10-nano-setup) from the DE10-Nano Get Started Guide.